libreERP/libreERP/README.md

 Build guide
 ===========

-Run the following command in your console / command prompt with superuser privilages or in virtualenv
+Run the following commands in your console / command prompt with superuser privilages or in virtualenv

 1. pip install django
 2. pip install djangorestframework